 Increasingly, the picture of shared ownership moving into the mainstream is getting brighter.

-Case studies: hear from our shared ownership customers
+Case studies: hear from real shared ownership customers

 Shared ownership is changing lives

-Working in mortgage fraud prevention, Robyn definitely knew a thing or two about mortgages, however she didn’t know much about shared ownership.
+Working in mortgage fraud prevention, Robyn definitely knows a thing or two about mortgages, however she didn’t know much about shared ownership.

-Before purchasing her new home, Robyn had lived in rented accommodation, but decided to move back in with her own mum so she could start saving for a deposit.
+Before purchasing her new home, Robyn had lived in rented accommodation but decided to move back in with her mum so she could start saving for a deposit.

 Through her internet search Robyn discovered that shared ownership is a great option for people with limited savings, as buyers only need a deposit for the share they are buying.
 With only a single income, shared ownership has allowed Robyn to buy a 25% share in her home and have a 'greater sense of security' for herself and Makiya.

 “I would never have been able to afford a home if it wasn’t for shared ownership.
 The best thing about my new home is knowing it’s mine and that I am investing in something for my little girl for the future.”